What Is Hydrogen Sulfide (H2S)?

 Why is H2S so dangerous?

 • The health consequences of hydrogen sulfide depend on how much and how long the worker breathes it in.
 Exposures to concentrations of 100 ppm or more are harmful to human health.
 However, even at low doses, significant impacts are observed.
-The effects range from moderate, such as headaches or eye discomfort, to extremely dangerous, such as permanent loss of smell and taste to unconsciousness and death
+The effects range from moderate, such as headaches or eye discomfort, to extremely dangerous, such as permanent loss of smell and taste to unconsciousness and death.

 • In oil and gas applications, sour gas and sour crude (which contains H2S) can react with air and moisture to produce sulfuric acid, which can corrode metals.
 The durability and impact strength of facility equipment, particularly the inside surfaces of different components, are diminished, eventually resulting in premature failure.

-Safety Equipment
+Essential H2S Safety Equipment

 • Always make sure to carry an electronic meter that detects hydrogen sulfide gas.
 And clip the monitor near your face, on the lapel of your shirt for example.
 Always “bump test” by clicking the test button on the monitor prior to entering any job site to ensure the alarm on the monitor is loud – there may be large decibel producing equipment creating loud noises, your monitor should be louder so you can hear it.